Amrita50609/Second-repo/README.md

 # Second-repo
-second repo are used to make for file shows (README file)
+second repo are used to make file shows (README file)